LucasDelfino92/morrowindsharp/main.md

 # CHANGELOG

 07-24-2022
+- Added **Cantons on the Global Map**.
 - Re-added **Adamantium Ore Fix**.
 - Re-added **IMMERSIVE RUN FIX**.
 - Re-added **Magican't**.
 - Re-added **MultiEnchant**.
 - Re-added **Quest Skill Reward Fix**.
 - Re-added **Skill Increase GMST Fix**.
+- Re-added **Quick Char (Necro Edit)**.
+- Re-added **Early Transport to Mournhold**.
+- No, this is not an indication that the guide is going back to the bloatfest it was.
 - **Patch for Purist**-compatible edits of mods have been removed in favor of the originals, as TES3Merge already addresses these conflicts.

+07-23-2022
+- Complete rewrite of the guide.
+Now focused on major improvements while keeping the core experience intact.

 [<< Back to Readme](readme.md)
 [<< Back to Setup](setup.md)